Skip to main content

 Research Misconduct Academic Policy

 Allegations of research misconduct involving Wentworth students shall be referred to the Dean of Students for consideration, according to established university procedures.
-In cases where alleged student misconduct arises in connection with work that is funded by a federal agency, the Dean of Students shall notify the research integrity officer and keep him or her informed of the progress of proceedings, so that any required reports to the relevant federal agency can be made in a timely manner.
+In cases where alleged student misconduct arises in connection with work that is funded by a federal agency, the Dean of Students shall notify the Research Integrity Officer (RIO) and keep the RIO informed of the progress of proceedings, so that any required reports to the relevant federal agency can be made in a timely manner.
+The RIO will still take appropriate action to sequester research materials and data to ensure compliance.

 This statement of policy and procedures does not apply to authorship or collaboration disputes and applies only to allegations of research misconduct that occurred within six years of the date that Wentworth or the Department of Health and Human Services (HHS) received the allegation of research misconduct.